- This article will focus on how to fix Adobe error 16 on Windows 10 that can prevent you from using your Adobe products.

 If you don’t want to download drivers manually, you can also use automated software that will download the necessary drivers for you with just a single click.

-- Go to C:\Program Files\Adobe and navigate to the directory of the application you’re trying to run.
+- Go to the following folder and navigate to the directory of the application you’re trying to run:

-- Now right-click the empty space, and choose New > Folder from the menu.
+- Now right-click the empty space, and choose New, then select Folder from the menu.

 - Enter SLStore as the name of the new folder.